usdot-fhwa-stol/v2x-ros-driver/docs/README.md

 The Cohda MK6 OBU can be configured using the [mk6-rsu-obu-setup.sh](mk6-rsu-obu-setup.sh) script.
 We have observed occasional clearing of the configuration, so a separate script will be run to ensure the configurations exist.

+Additionally, SecurityEnable is defaulted to 0 (disabled).
+To enable security (signed messages), manually run [mk6-rsu-obu-setup.sh](mk6-rsu-obu-setup.sh) with 1 as an argument.

 **Note**: This driver assumes the OBU IPv4 address is set to: 192.168.88.40/24.